CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 categories: cocoapods releases
 ---

-TL;DR: _CocoaPod 0.33 has been released.
+TL;DR: _CocoaPods 0.33 has been released.
 It is shiny and brings a huge change for our community… the support for CocoaPods Trunk._

 <!-- more -->